shinyh99/robot-gwu/scout_navigation/launch/mov_base_tuning.md

 so basically, if the laser reading is equal to max_range, it takes no effect Thus, we need to set max_range reading to inf, and allow obstacle_layer to clear inf by setting inf_is_valid to true So, we can change the max_range reading to inf using laserfilters

+# planner
+## DWA
+### collision avoidance
+- occdist_scale: increase this value to avoid obstacle
+- path_distance_bias: increase this value to follow the global_plan

+### goal reached
+- yaw_goal_tolerance: increase this value to lessen the rotation upon arrival